 “Susan is challenging to work with.”

-As you can see, Nick’s feedback is based on his skill set - which can easily be improved with the right guidance and training.
+As you can see, Nick’s feedback is based on his skill set – which can easily be improved with the right guidance and training.
 On the other hand, Susan’s feedback is based on her work style.
-This not only raises doubts about her personality but also seems like something that can’t be “fixed.”
+This raises doubts about her personality and seems like something that can’t be “fixed.”
 As a result of this feedback, Nick gets the promotion, and Susan doesn’t.
 This situation is all too common and contributes to the gender pay gap and unequal growth opportunities experienced by women.

-Prevention strategy.
 Sometimes, unstructured feedback allows bias to creep in.
 Without some set criteria, people will likely reshape the criteria for success in their own image.
 As Stanford researchers have put it, the big takeaway is that open boxes on feedback forms make feedback open to bias.
 That’s why it helps to take a “mad libs” approach to feedback.

 Help raters by giving them a format and then allowing them to fill in the blanks.
 Additionally, nudge managers into specifically talking about situations, behaviors, and impacts rather than personality or style.